Welcome to T-cubed (Tobacco Treatment Tips)

 Side effects: Throat irritation (rare)

 *Nasal spray (10 mg/ml).
 This is one of my favorite on-demand products, based on feedback from patients.
 Tobacco users with cravings can use 1-2 sprays in each nostril every hour as needed.
+Unfortunately I thin this is no longer sold as a spray.

 Side effects: Nasal or throat irritation (rare)

 Bupropion (150 mg twice daily) Start with one dose daily and begin two weeks before proposed quit date (the smoking cessation benefits are derived from metabolites that accumulate over weeks).
+This is the drug I have prescribed the least in part because I am just less comfortable with it.

 Side effects: Insomnia, agitation, dry mouth, headache.